daino3/ansible-dotfiles/README.md

-## Ansible Playbook for Copying Dotfiles onto Dev/Test VM
+## Playbook to Copy Dotfiles onto Dev/Test VM
 I use thoughtbot's dotfiles for managing VIM, zsh, silver searcher, etc. This playbook copies my dotfiles to my VM.
-I've only run it against a CENTOS VM while paired with a vagrant file.
+I've only run it against a CENTOS VM while paired with vagrant.

 #### What It Does
 + installs EPEL, RCM, vim, git, silver searcher
-+ Copies dotfiles into /home/vagrant
++ Copies dotfiles into `/home/vagrant`
 + Copies any color schemes you've downloaded into /home/vagrant/.vim/colors
 + Sets an EDITOR, RCRC variable and sets /vagrant as root ssh directory
 + Installs Vundle & runs BundleInstall in vim

 #### To Use
 + `git clone https://github.com/daino3/ansible-dotfiles.git`
-+ add your addiotional configuration
++ add your additional configuration
 + In a project with Vagrant:

 ```ruby